Ventura94/NOWPayments-Python-API/README.md

 status = payment.get_status()
 ```
-Sanbox is used in the same way in correspondence with the documentation as follows.
+Sandbox is used in the same way in correspondence with the documentation as follows.
 ```python
 from nowpayments.sandbox import NOWPaymentsSandbox payment = NOWPaymentsSandbox("SANDBOX_API_KEY")